redhat-developer/odo/docs/operators-on-minikube.md

 ## Installing the Service Binding Operator

 Service Binding Operator is used by odo to provide `odo link` feature.
-Please refer [this document](install-service-binding-operator.adoc) to install it on both OpenShift and Kubernetes.
+Please refer to [this document](https://odo.dev/docs/install-service-binding-operator.adoc) to install it on both OpenShift and Kubernetes.